Beware These 3 Garage Door Scams

 Even if you have a garage door opener and a security keypad, older systems can be very easy for a burglar to get through – and garages doors are one of their favorite ways of getting into a house.
 If you don’t have a door opener, the simple lock on your door does little or nothing to protect everything you keep in your garage, everything in your home, and your family’s personal safety too.

 There are lots of other ways a new garage door can save you money and improve the enjoyment of your home.
-Call us here at Markham Garage Door to learn more.
+Call us at 905-472-9178 to learn more.

 5 Reasons Why You Should Never Leave Your Garage Door Open

-Sometimes it makes perfect sense to leave your garage door open.
-In winter, if you like to warm-up your car in the mornings, you’re not going to start it and close the door, unless you want carbon monoxide poisoning.
+Sometimes it seems to make perfect sense to leave your garage door open.
+In winter, if you like to warm up your car in the mornings, you’re not going to start it and close the door, unless you want carbon monoxide poisoning.
+There is also the idea that leaving the garage door open a crack in the summer will keep your house cooler.

 1. Risk of a Home Invasion